 One of the main differences between UK and US journalism is free speech.
-The United Kingdom has regulatory bodies that effect the way media is produced, whereas the primary thing US reporters have to worry about is defamation.
+The United Kingdom has regulatory bodies that affect the way media is produced, whereas the primary thing US reporters have to worry about is defamation.

 Today we visited Schillings Law firm to discuss this very idea.

-Schillings law also does preemptive work in cyber security, and they also only defend cases that regard the public interest.
+Schillings Law also does preemptive work in cybersecurity, and they also only defend cases that regard the public interest.
 They say that public interest is different from what interests the public.